 Not getting the help they need will lead to other problems, such as the eventual deterioration of their physical and mental health.

 The families of addicts also bear the brunt of addiction stigmatization.
-Research depicts that an addict’s family is often blamed as the root of the problem, or the reason why the addict is not recovering.
+Research depicts that an addict’s family is often blamed as the root of the problem or the reason why the addict is not recovering.

 Hence, they downplay the problem to prevent getting stigmatized.

 Parents take the biggest blow of the stigma.
-Often, they question their parenting and might find themselves blaming the addiction on their failure as parents.
+Often, they question their parenting and might find themselves blaming the addiction to their failure as parents.
 This, too, leads either enablement or refusal to acknowledge their adult child’s condition and need for help.

 When healthcare providers subscribe to these prejudices against people with substance abuse, this will discourage anyone from seeking help.
 When the drug problem isn’t addressed at this level, it will remain a problem that will continue to plague your community.

-Addiction stigma stems from the lack of education and understanding.
+Addiction stigma stems from a lack of education and understanding.
 While it will take some time before the paradigm on addiction will change, there are ways you can do to spread awareness and reduce the stigma around addiction:

 - Educate yourself.
 Wade through and filter out the wrong information you get from people about addiction.
 Only seek information from legitimate sources.

 - Pass it on.
 Pass on what you have learned to other people and challenge the myths and stereotypes.
 Spark a discussion to promote a discussion.